mymonero/mymonero-app-js/README.md

 Contributors to each release are credited in release notes.

-The MyMonero core contributors listed below either work full-time on MyMonero or have made ongoing and/or 'critical' contributions.
+The MyMonero "core contributors" listed below either work on MyMonero full-time, have made essential contributions, and/or are committed to long-term involvement.

 * 🏂 [Paul Shapiro](https://github.com/paulshapiro) `endogenic` – Project maintainer; Lead client app developer; Partner